-Generally, only state agencies are required, upon request, to provide an index of withheld records or categories of records that have been withheld and the reasons they were withheld.
-A.R.S. § 39-121.01(D)(2).
-All public bodies are required to provide a legal basis for not disclosing a record.
+Generally, only state agencies (with a few exceptions) are required, upon request, to provide an index of withheld records or categories of records that have been withheld and the reasons they were withheld.
 A.R.S. § 39-121.01(D)(2).